staffomatic/staffomatic-api-documentation/README.md

 Rate limiting
 -----------------------

-You can perform up to 500 requests per 10 second period from the same IP address for the same account.
+You can perform up to 500 requests per 10 second period from the same IP address.
 If you exceed this limit, you'll get a 429 Too Many Requests response for subsequent requests.
-Check the Retry-After header to see how many seconds to wait before retrying the request.
+Check the `X-RateLimit-Limit`, `X-RateLimit-Remaining` or `X-RateLimit-Reset` header for detailed informations.

 API ready for use
 -----------------------